Star Trek IV: The Voyage Home: Filming

 As with previous Star Trek films, existing props and footage were reused where possible to save money, though The Voyage Home required less of this than previous films.
 The Earth Spacedock interiors and control booth sets were reused from The Search for Spock, although the computer monitors in these scenes featured new graphics—the old reels had deteriorated in storage.
 Stock footage of the destruction of the Enterprise and the Bird-of-Prey's movement through space were reused.
 While the Bird-of-Prey bridge was a completely new design, other parts of the craft's interior were also redresses; the computer room was a modification of the reactor room where Spock died in The Wrath of Khan.
 After all other Bird-of-Prey bridge scenes were completed, the entire set was painted white for one shot that transitioned into a dream sequence during the time travel.

 The Voyage Home was the first Star Trek film to extensively film on location—only one day was spent doing so in The Search for Spock.
 Much of the production was filmed in and around San Francisco during ten days of shooting.
 The production wanted to film scenes that were readily identifiable as the city.
-The use of extensive location shooting caused logistical problems; a scene in which Kirk is nearly run over by an irate cab driver required 12–15 cars to be repositioned if the shot was incorrect, taking a half-hour to reshoot.
+The use of extensive location shooting caused logistical problems, such as a scene in which Kirk is nearly run over by an irate cab driver requiring 12–15 cars to be repositioned if the shot was incorrect, taking a half-hour to reshoot.
 Other scenes were filmed in the city but used sets rather than real locations, such as an Italian restaurant where Taylor and Kirk eat.
 In the film, the Bird-of-Prey lands cloaked in Golden Gate Park, surprising trashmen who flee the scene in their truck.
 The production had planned to film in the real park, where they had filmed scenes for The Wrath of Khan, but heavy rains before the day of shooting prevented it—the garbage truck would have become bogged down in the mud.
 Will Rogers Park in western Los Angeles was used instead.